 What are Case Charges?
 The Service Charges for the Case.
 You can print or create a pdf of them to add to other Case costs.

 What is the Case Discovery page?
-A list of the Served Discovery in the Case along with your Team’s un-Served (in process) Discovery.
-Only you and the other Case Team members can see your un-Served Discovery.
+A list of the Served Discovery in the Case along with your Team's un-Served (in process) Discovery.
+Only you and your other Case Team members can see your un-Served Discovery.
 You can resort by any of the columns.

 Can I edit a Definition?
 No, but you can copy a Definition to one of your "My Notes" and edit it there.

 What is Genuineness of a Document?
-Pursuant to Code of Civil Procedure, section 2033.030, a Request to Admit the Genuineness of a Document does not count toward the 35 Request limit requiring a Declaration for Additional Discovery.
-If you making such a Request, check the box to let AI4Discovery know not to count the Request when determining if a Declaration for Additional Discovery is required.
+A Request to Admit the Genuineness of a Document does not count toward the 35 Request limit requiring a Declaration for Additional Discovery.
+Code Civ.Proc., § 2033.030.
+To designate a Request as one, check the "Genuineness of a Document" box above the Request.

 What are Generate Requests (or Interrogatories)?
 Click "Generate Requests (or Interrogatories)" to ask AI4Discovery to generate Requests or Interrogatories for you.
+You can edit or delete any generated Request or Interrogatory.

 What is Reformat?
 When you Reformat a Request or Interrogatory, AI4Discovery looks for uncapitalized defined terms, adds the Definitions and capitalizes the defined term as well as fixing other formatting issues.
 You can click "Reformat" for an individual Request or Interrogatory or click "Reformat All" to Reformat all of them.

 How do I add more Requests or Interrogatories?
-At the bottom of the page, click "+ More Interrogatories [or Requests]".
+At the bottom of the page, click "+ More Interrogatories (or Requests)".

 How do I respond to Discovery?
 From your Case List, click the red button to the right of the Case for which you want to respond.
 This will take you to the Discovery List for the Case.
-Find the desired Discovery in the List, open the Action menu to the right and select “Respond.”
+Find the desired Discovery in the List, open the Action menu to the right and select ”Respond”.

 AI4Discovery will offer to generate Objections for you.
 If you click "Yes" you can choose between asserting the full Objection to each Request (or Interrogatory) or selecting the Objections you want to assert.

-For Requests for Production of Documents, you (or your client) will have the options of answering "I have responsive documents," "Responsive documents have never existed," "Responsive documents were destroyed," or "Responsive documents were lost, misplaced stolen, or I lack access to them."
+For Requests for Production of Documents, you (or your client) will have the options of answering "I have responsive documents", "Responsive documents have never existed", "Responsive documents were destroyed", or "Responsive documents were lost, misplaced stolen, or I lack access to them."
 If you (or your client) has responsive documents, you can drag-and-drop them into the Documents field at the bottom of the page.
-If you respond "Responsive documents were lost, misplaced stolen, or I lack access to them," you'll be asked for the name and address of anyone you believe has the documents.
+If you respond "Responsive documents were lost, misplaced stolen, or I lack access to them", you'll be asked for the name and address of anyone you believe has the documents.

 How do I respond to Discovery I was served with outside of AI4Discovery?
 From your Case List, click the red button to the right of the Case for which you were Served with Discovery.
 This will take you to the Discovery List for the Case.
 Click ”Respondent” in the upper right.
 If you have a pdf of the Discovery, click "PDF" and import the response.
 Or click "Manually" to manually enter the Discovery.